 The practical implementation of MCT oil for best success

 With these promising health benefits, it is important to implement the consumption of MCT oil into your diet the right way.
 MCTs are successfully converted into energy, given the conditions that daily carb-intake is low (<50 grams) and the oil being consumed separately from a meal.
 The key of implementing MCT in your diet is starting with a small amount, since your body is not used to digesting it at first.
 Start with adding 1 teaspoon a day to your coffee, 2 teaspoons after 3 days and 1 tablespoon after one week and slowly build up further till 2 tablespoons.
 When you are trying to lose weight, it is inevitable to consume MCT oil as a part of your total daily fat intake and not as an addition to it.
 The bottom line of losing weight is to burn more kilocalories than you take in.

-Since the popularity of a keto lifestyle has risen tremendously over the last few years, there are also more MCT products available on the market.
+Since the popularity of a keto lifestyle has risen tremendously over the last few years, there are also more MCT products available and arriving on the market.
 For both individuals as well as for health professionals, it may be a challenge to find out which MCT product(s) meet(s) the high-quality standards.
-To make it easier for you, the characteristics of a high-quality MCT oil are: non-GMO, organic, sugar-free, and sustainable derived MCT from 100% coconuts.
+To make it easier for you, the characteristics of a high-quality MCT oil are: non-GMO, PalmFree and so sustainable derived MCT from 100% coconuts.
 So do keep this in mind, since there are also a lot of misleading products on the market such as MCT made from unsustainable palm kernel oil or products that don’t show the ratio of type of MCT.